atomicjolt-com/atomic-lti-worker/README.md

   `npx wrangler kv:namespace create OAUTH_STATE`
   `npx wrangler kv:namespace create OAUTH_STATE --preview`

-2. Edit definitions.ts
+2. Platform setup
-  Update PLATFORMS to point to your platforms:
+  If you are using dynamic registration
-  `export const PLATFORMS: Platforms = {}`
+    Change server/tool_configuration.ts to match the tool's config

-  Change APP_NAME to be your app name.
+  If your platform doesn't support dynamic registration:

-3. Update install.json with your tool's URLs
+    Update install.json with your tool's URLs

 ## Deploy
 To deploy the worker, run the following command: